georgeglarson/deep-research-privacy/README.md

 - **Local Processing**: Keep sensitive data on your machine, not in the cloud
 - **Transparent Code**: 100% open source, audit everything yourself

 This project is a privacy-focused fork of [deep-research](https://github.com/dzhng/deep-research) by [@dzhng](https://github.com/dzhng), enhanced to prioritize user privacy and unrestricted research capabilities.
+Our research strategies were inspired by [open-deep-research](https://github.com/btahir/open-deep-research) by [@btahir](https://github.com/btahir), though we've taken a different approach focused on privacy and local processing.

 ## Quick Demo 🎥